Fault-Tolerant Quantum Gates with Defects in Topological Stabiliser Codes: Topological Stabiliser Codes and Defects

 The Pauli operators for this logical qubit are then naturally transversal.
-Specifically, a logical $\bar{X}$ operator may be implemented by transferring an $e$ excitation between the pair of holes.
-This can be implemented by a string of $Z$ operators between the holes.
+Specifically, a logical $\bar{X}$ operator may be implemented by transferring an $e$ excitation between the pair of holes, using a string of $Z$ operators between the holes.
 A logical $\bar{Z}$ operator may be implemented by braiding an $m$ excitation around either hole, since this results in a phase of $-1$ if and only if the parity of $e$ in this region is odd.
-This can be implemented by a string of $X$ operators around a hole.
+This operation corresponds to a string of $X$ operators around a hole.
 These logical operators are illustrated in Fig.~\ref{Holes}.

 Schemes for realising a universal set of logical operators on logical qubits encoded in holes have been developed for both the two dimensional surface \cite{Fowler2} and colour codes \cite{Fowler3}.
 These schemes use braiding to achieve an entangling CNOT operator between logical qubits.
-However, they must then be supplemented in two ways.
-Firstly, to realise single qubit logical operators, braiding must be supplemented by locality-preserving logical operators.
-This can be done to realise a Hadamard operator in the surface code \cite{Fowler2} and the full single qubit Clifford group in the colour code \cite{Fowler3}.
-Secondly, locality-preserving and braiding logical operators must be supplemented by some additional type of operator to realise universality.
-In both the surface and colour code this may be done by using magic state distillation to realise the (non-Clifford) $\bar{T}$ gate \cite{Fowler2,Fowler3}.
+However, these braiding operations must then be supplemented in two ways.
+First, to realise single qubit logical operators, braiding must be supplemented by locality-preserving logical operators.
+These can be used to achieve a Hadamard operator in the surface code \cite{Fowler2} and the full single qubit Clifford group in the colour code \cite{Fowler3}.
+Second, locality-preserving and braiding logical operators must be supplemented by some additional type of operator to realise universality.
+In both the surface and colour code this may be done by using magic state distillation to implement a non-Clifford gate such as the $\bar{T}$ gate \cite{Fowler2,Fowler3}.